AxelUser/aoc-2021/README.md

 Second group is digits with 6 segments - `0`, `6` and `9`.
 Digits `6` and `1` has 1 segment in common, while others have 2.
 Digits `0` and `4` has 3 common segments, while `9` and `4` has 4.

+# Day 9

+Today we should recall Breadth First Search!
+But first solve part 1 with simple 2-dimensional array iteration to find local minimums.
+For part 2 we can use BFS to find regions divided by 9's, just like an old friend Paint fills with color.
+Then sort by basin size in descending order and multiply them.